Psychology with Innovation - MSci (Hons)

 Course info

 The innovators of the 21st century will think across arts, science, engineering, humanities and enterprise to deliver innovative products, services and ways of living.
-They will be team players with a breadth of skills and qualities that enable them to work across specialisms and cultures.This course combines in-depth subject specialism at the University of Bristol alongside interdisciplinary, practice-based learning.
-In conjunction with your psychology studies, you will apply your subject ...Read more
+They will be team players with a breadth of skills and qualities that enable them to work across specialisms and cultures.This course combines in-depth subject specialism in psychology with interdisciplinary breadth, creative teamwork and entrepreneurial skills.
+In conjunction with your psychology studies, you will apply your ...Read more

 CUG Subject Ranking